 This company is very cheap when looking at VC1 and VC2 (which adds shareholder yield as one of the factors).
 The VC3 is higher as the company buys back relatively little shares compared to all other stocks.

 When we look at the industry column however, we see that the company is not that cheap after all and has a VC1 of 51.
 The VC3 increases to 70, which puts it in the red.

-The overall conclusion is that the stock is cheap when comparing to all stocks but this is partly because of the fact that it operates in an industry where the ratios are typically lower than average.
+The overall conclusion is that the stock is cheap compared to all stocks, but this is partly because it operates in an industry where the ratios are typically lower than average.
 By making the VC industry, industry group or sector agnostic, you get a better view on whether it's a real bargain or not.
 Please note that we have not yet conducted any study on this so we don't know whether these group VCs have similar predictive capabilities as the pure VCs as designed by O'Shaughnessy.